Skip to product information

 The Non-stop dogwear Combined Harness is a popular, very versatile pulling harness / pole harness for dogs for pulling a dog's pole and other types of pulling.

 Thanks to the included halter clamps, the Non-Stop Combined Harness is suitable for pulling a (male) pack or (male) pole.
-The hook attachment system can also be easily removed, so the harness works like a normal pulling harness in other harness sports such as canicrossning, cycling and skiing.
+The hook attachment system can also be easily removed, so the harness works like a normal pulling harness in other harness sports such as canicross, cycling and skiing.

 The combination harness has been developed from Non-stop dogwear's Freemotion harness.
 The neck piece of the Combined harness is reinforced in such a way that the harness becomes stiffer, so that the weight is evenly distributed over a wider area, even when pulling the stick.